lwjglgamedev/lwjglbook-bookcontents-leg/chapter12/chapter12.md

 }
 ```

-It will just receive the vertices positions, the texture coordinates, the indices and the normals and will transform them to the 3D space coordinates using a matrix.
+It receives the vertices positions, the texture coordinates, the indices and the normals and transforms them to the 3D space coordinates using a matrix.
 That matrix is the multiplication of the orthographic projection matrix and the model matrix, $$projModelMatrix = orthographicMatrix \cdot modelMatrix$$.
-Since we are not doing anything with the coordinates in model space, it’s much more efficient to multiply both matrices in java code than in the shader.
-By doing so we will be doing that multiplication once per item insted of doing it for each vertex.
+Since we are not doing anything with the coordinates in model space, it’s much more efficient to multiply both matrices in the Java code than in the shader.
+By doing so we will be doing that multiplication once per item instead of doing it for each vertex.
 Remember that our vertices should be expressed in screen coordinates.

 The fragment shader is also very simple.